UP-RS-ESP/vacon.github.io/_posts/2023-11-01-TLS_scanline_LuisKremer.md

 ## Scanline segmentation

 For each scanline (Figure 4), a two-step segmentation process was implemented.
 First, the radial distance differences (RDD; x-axis of Figure 4a) of consecutive point pairs were calculated on the sorted and extracted scanline.
-For example, the differences in $r$ across the scanline are large (Figure 4a) when there is a gap between two groups of points.
+For example, the differences in $$r$$ across the scanline are large (Figure 4a) when there is a gap between two groups of points.
 Whenever the difference exceeded a predetermined threshold, the scanline was divided at that point, creating a new segment (Figure 5).
 A RDD threshold value of 0.4 m was selected for this work.
 For the specific scanline shown in Figure 5, the segmentation based on radial distance differences resulted in 21 segments.

 <center>
 <figure>